natescherer/ChangelogManagement/CONTRIBUTING.md

 ## How to Contribute

-If you would like to make a simple contribution (a few lines or less), please put it in an Issue with the "contribution" label.

-For larger contributions, please fork this project, make the changes/additions, and then issue a Pull Request.
+For contributions, please fork this project, make the changes/additions, and then issue a Pull Request.
 Never done a pull request before?
 There's an easy tutorial [here](http://makeapullrequest.com/).

 ## How to report a bug

 ### Vulnerabilities

 If you find a security vulnerability, please do NOT open an Issue.
-Instead, email security@REPLACE-THIS-WITH-MY-GITHUB-USERNAME.com
+Instead, see [SECURITY.md](SECURITY.md)

 ### Non-Security Bugs

-For non-security bugs, please open a GitHub issue with the "bug" label containing the following information:
+For non-security bugs, please search GitHub issues to make sure someone else hasn't already reported the issue, and, if not, open an issue with the "bug" label containing the following information:

-> 1. What OS and PowerShell version are you using?
+> 1. What release are you using?
-> 2. What did you do?
+> 1. What did you do?
-> 3. What did you expect to see?
+> 1. What did you expect to see?
-> 4. What did you see instead?
+> 1. What did you see instead?

 ## How to suggest a feature or enhancement

-If you wish to suggest a feature or enhancement, please enter a GitHub issue with the "enhancement" label detailing the suggestion.
+If you wish to suggest a feature or enhancement, please search GitHub issues to make sure someone else hasn't already made the request, and, if not, enter an issue with the "enhancement" label.

 ## Code review process

-As I'm just one person, and my scripting is a side-project to my normal sysadmin work, it may take me a while to review.
+As I'm just one person, and my GitHub projects are a side-project to my normal job, it may take me a while to review.

 ## Questions

 If you have additional questions about contributing, please open a GitHub issue with the "question" tag.

-## Code Style

-I write all my PowerShell code according to the [PowerShell Best Practices and Style Guide](https://github.com/PoshCode/PowerShellPracticeAndStyle), so any contributions will be altered to match this style if they do not already follow it.